- Vegetarian foods are a major source of nutrition for most people in the world.

 Broadly defined, a vegetarian is a person who does not eat meat, poultry, and fish.
 Vegetarians eat mainly fruit, vegetables, legumes, grains, seeds, and nuts.
 Many vegetarians eat eggs and/or dairy products but avoid hidden animal products such as beef and chicken stocks, lard, and gelatin.

-The American Dietetic Association (ADA) classifies vegetarians more specifically in the following ways:
+The Academy of Nutrition and Dietetics (AND) classifies vegetarians more specifically in the following ways:

 - Vegans or total vegetarians exclude all animal products (e.g. meat, poultry, fish, eggs, milk, cheese, and other dairy products).
 Many vegans also do not eat honey.